 The Financial Sector Regulation Act came into effect on the 1 April 2018 and it will enhance the system-wide monitoring and the use of the macro-prudential instruments.
-Furthermore, during November 2016, the SARB released a Macroprudential Policy Framework discussion document for public comment.
+Furthermore, during November 2016, the SARB released a macro prudential policy framework discussion document for public comment.
+The macroprudential policy framework is in the process of being finalised.
+The SARB continues to operationalise the framework by ongoing assessment and consideration of indicators, ongoing development of the toolkit, and ongoing development of measures of systemic risk.